School of Music

 Departmental Policies

 Upon review of a candidate's transcript, additional background courses may be required beyond the degree's 36 credits.
-Students who score less than 70% on the music theory placement test will take MU 5357.
-Students who score less than 70% on the music history placement test will take MU 5330A.
+Students who score less than 70% on the music theory placement test will take a free online course.
+Students who score less than 70% on the music history placement test will take a free online course.

 Vocal and choral applicants: Students who score less than 70% on the diction placement exam will take MU 5130B.